parth11bbs/yolox_deepsort/README.md

 * Converting darknet or yolov5 datasets to COCO format for YOLOX: [YOLO2COCO](https://github.com/RapidAI/YOLO2COCO) from [Daniel](https://github.com/znsoftm)

 ## Cite YOLOX
-If you use YOLOX in your research, please cite our work by using the following BibTeX entry:
+If anyone use YOLOX in their research, please cite their work by using the following BibTeX entry:

 ```latex
  @article{yolox2021,